mdn/kuma/docs/localization.rst

 Localizations are found in this repository under the ``locale`` folder.

 The gettext portable object (``.po``) files need to be compiled into the gettext machine object (``.mo``) files before translations will appear.
-This is done once during initial setup and provisioning, but will be out of date when the Kuma locales are updated.
+This is done once during initial setup and provisioning, but will be out of date when the kuma locales are updated.

 To refresh the translations, enter the development environment, then: